Non-thermal moduli production during preheating in $\alpha$-attractor inflation models: Estimation of moduli production: numerical approach

 For the purpose of semi-analytical estimation of the abundance of moduli, we require the behavior of $\langle \delta \phi^2 (t_r)\rangle$ as a function of $\Tilde \alpha$ from the outputs of this numerical exercise [cf.~Eq.~\eqref{abundance}].
-This behavior is depicted in Fig.~\ref{fig:var_end_vs_alpha}, where we have plotted the asymptotic values of $\langle \delta \phi^2(t_{\rm end} \rangle$ for different values of $\Tilde{\alpha}$.
+This behavior is depicted in Fig.~\ref{fig:var_end_vs_alpha}, where we have plotted the asymptotic values of $\langle \delta \phi^2(t_{\rm end}) \rangle$ for different values of $\Tilde{\alpha}$.
 To quantify the trend observed, we approximate the behavior of $\langle \delta \phi^2(t_{\rm end}) \rangle$ across $\Tilde \alpha$ using a broken power law as

 This asymptotic value is a reliable measure of the value of the inflaton variance $\langle\delta\phi^2(t_r)\rangle$ at the end of resonance that is required in the semi-analytical approach of our analysis.
 Having understood the complete dependence of $n_\sigma/s$ on $\tilde\alpha$ using Eq.~\eqref{eq-broken-law} in Eq.~\eqref{abundance}, we shall now proceed to compare this estimate against the result from exact numerical simulations.
+We note that there is nothing special about $\tilde \alpha \sim 10^{-5}$.
+It is just due to the simplified form of the fitting function we have used for Fig.~\ref{fig:var_end_vs_alpha}.
+Instead of fitting with a broken power law with two linear slopes, if we have shown results of extracting $\langle \delta \phi^2 (t_r)\rangle$ via a polynomial fit, we would have gotten best-fit numbers for the coefficients of the polynomial.